 Some AECM members offer besides their classical loan guarantees, promotional equity or quasi-equity products or guarantees covering such products.
 These instruments are crucial in order to strengthen the capital base of small and medium-sized companies.
 This is for example of outstanding relevance in the current recovery phase that many SMEs entered after having taken on considerable volumes of debt.
 In order to allow for a broad use of these instruments, it is important to account for the promotional character of such operations when attributing risk weights.
-Several factors contribute to the lower risk of promotion equity or quasi-equity respectively a guarantee on one of the two.
+Several factors contribute to the lower risk of promotional equity or quasi-equity respectively a guarantee on one of the two.
 These products are long-term oriented and in the case of our members mostly small in size allowing thereby for efficient risk mitigation.
 They are often granted for the purpose of stabilisation of a small company.
-With this in mind, we call for a risk weight of maximum 100% for promotional equity, quasi-equity or guarantees on both.
-The share of these that is publicly counterguaranteed shall bear a 0% risk weight.
+With this in mind, we call for a risk weight of maximum 100% for promotional equity and quasi-equity.
+The share of these that is publicly counter-guaranteed shall bear a 0% risk weight.
+It is of utmost importance to note that the attribution of a product to the categories equity, quasi-equity or subordinated loans is not obvious and might differ between jurisdictions.
+It is therefore important to allow for the same treatment of subordinated loans and equity that are both granted under legislative programmes.
+For example, so-called "silent participations" (in German "Stille Beteiligungen") in Austria and Germany would be located between subordinated loans and equity.
+The feature that renders it less risky is its promotional long-term oriented character.
+In fact, this kind of product stabilises the beneficiary company and reduces the risk of default on its debt.
+It should therefore not be penalised by an exaggerated risk weighting.
+The attribution of a 100% risk weight is therefore justified.